AlanAntony1/GroupESoftwareEngineering/Backlog.md

 Description: Build AI feature to recommend best parking based on user schedule and data.\
 Acceptance Criteria: Given an uploaded schedule, system outputs suggested parking with >70% accuracy on test cases.

-Task: Parking Clock -Elizabeth Glass\
+Task: Parking History -Elizabeth Glass\
-Description: Add a clock to show peak parking times visually.\
+Description: Add the ability for a history to be added to and seen once a user starts viewing building and parking distances.\
-Acceptance Criteria: Clock updates with correct time and highlights busy hours.
+Acceptance Criteria: Once a building is picked and "show info" button is hit add the building to a parking history list.

 Task: Establish fields for AvailableLots - Reese Zimmermann\
 Description: Implement AvailableLots model with fields: lot_name (str, required, unique per campus), total_spaces (int > 0), available_spaces (int >= 0 and <= total_spaces).